Signal processing by frames and counts

 |

-Thus, it is recommended to start development with frame-by-frame processing, as it is convenient for rapid prototyping and demonstration of the system operation.
-Due to its simplicity and speed of development, frame-by-frame processing makes it easy to test and tune algorithms without worrying about the complexities of memory handling.
-Once one is satisfied that the algorithms and models are working correctly, one can move to frame-by-frame processing.
-This processing, although more complex to implement, provides the high accuracy and optimisation needed to deal with physical systems that require detailed signals and memory interactions.
-This approach allows you to maximise the benefits of both methods at different stages of development.
+Thus, it is recommended to start development with frame-by-frame processing, as it is convenient for rapid prototyping and demonstration of the system.
+Due to its simplicity and speed of development, frame-by-frame processing makes it easy to test and configure algorithms without worrying about the complexities of working with memory.
+After you are convinced of the correctness of the algorithms and models, you can proceed to processing by counts.
+This processing, although more complex to implement, provides the high accuracy and optimization needed to work with physical systems that require detailed signal processing and memory interaction.
+This approach allows you to maximize the benefits of both methods at different stages of development.

 Examples